 On-site, ranger-led education programs are available by reservation only and are based on staff availability.

 Follow this link, On-site (In-Park) Education Programs, for a list of available on-site ranger-led programs.
-A contact number and email address is listed with the program list.
+A contact number and email address is provided with the program list.

 For educational effectiveness, safety and resource protection, we will only work with one class-size group (up to 30 students) at a time.
 Therefore, if you are bringing more than one class, please be prepared to conduct activities with the other class(es) while one class is with a ranger.

 1. You call as soon as possible if you must cancel your ranger-led program

 2. You have one teacher or chaperone for every 10 students and be responsible for maintaining group discipline

 3. Participants wear good walking or tennis shoes; NOT flip flops or sandals

 4. Participants wear clothing appropriate for daily weather conditions

 5. You bring along any student medications and be prepared to administer them